cyrozap/mediatek-wifi-re/README.md

 1. Install dependencies.
 2. Run `make` to generate the parser code used by `extract_fw.py`.
 3. Obtain the `WIFI_RAM_CODE*` binaries you're interested in.
-You can find these on many MediaTek-based Android phones phone in the `/system/etc/firmware` directory, but if that doesn't work for you, you can also find these firmware files on the Internet--typically in the "vendor.zip" files posted by Android ROM developers.
+You can find these on many MediaTek-based Android phones in the `/system/etc/firmware` directory, but if that doesn't work for you, you can also find these firmware files on the Internet--typically in the "vendor.zip" files posted by Android ROM developers.
 You can also